radiantlogic-v8/documentation-eoc/documentation/secure-data-connector/configure-sdc-client.md

 This guide covers the **additional steps** needed for running the client in a proxy network setup.

->[!note] You must create a secure data connector endpoint in Env Ops Center before deploying on the client side.
-For details on how to create a secure data connector in Env Ops Center, see the [add a data connector](configure-sdc-service#adding-a-new-data-connector) guide.
+>[!note] You must create a secure data connector endpoint in Environment Operations Center before deploying on the client side.
+For details on how to create a secure data connector in Environment Operations Center, see the [add a data connector](configure-sdc-service#adding-a-new-data-connector) guide.

 ## Proxy Configuration for Windows